<img src="//tracker.clixtell.com/track/t.gif">

 Average Google review score from past clients.

-In more severe cases, however, where the intestines are torn or perforated, surgery is warranted.
-Surgical intervention to repair an intussuscepted bowel involves freeing the portion of the intestine that is trapped, clearing the obstruction, and, if necessary, removing any of the intestinal tissue that is no longer viable.
-Intussusception recurs in up to twenty (20) percent of all cases, prompting repeat treatment.
+In more severe cases, where the intestines are torn or perforated, surgery is required.
+Surgical intervention to repair small bowel intussusception involves freeing the portion of the intestine that is trapped and then clearing the obstruction.
+If necessary, also removing any of the intestinal tissue that is no longer functional.
+Intussusception recurs in up to 20% of all cases, prompting repeat treatment.

 Meet Our Founders